dhruvb14/iLAPs/README.md

             "Admin-UI-ClientSecret":"App-Registration-Client-Secret",
          ```

+    9. Click `API Permissions`
+       1. Click `Add a Permission`
+       2. Click `Microsoft Graph`
+           1. Search and add `Group.Read.All` and `User.Read`
+           2. Click `Add Permission`
+           3. Get admin permissions granted for `Group.Read.All` (You need this or application could fail to work properly)
-    9. Click `Overview` and in the top header click the link next to `Managed application in local directory`
+    10. Click `Overview` and in the top header click the link next to `Managed application in local directory`
         1. Click `Properties`
         2. Toggle `User Assignment required` to `Yes`
         3. Click `Users and Groups` and add users who should have access to this application.
            1. Add Role based on if the User is a `User`, `DEM` or a `Super User`. `DEM` has ability to ONLY SEE the DEM tab. `Super Users` have the ability to view DEM Tab, passwords without forcing a reset automatically and view access logs

 11. Open `settings.production.local.json` and change set the following settings based on if you are targeting `US Gov Cloud` or `US Commercial Cloud` and your `Customers Name`
     1. US Gov Cloud